trycrmr/isp-dhcp-watcher/README.md

         2.5 Hide the appropriate configs.
 Use an AWS key with limited privledges (obvi) and email from something@terrycreamer.codes using AWS SES .

+        Maybe increase the network timeout to a limit, then decrease the network timeout to a bottom limit with successful calls.
+Only email if the top network timeout threshold is met.
         */